jupyterhub/zero-to-jupyterhub-k8s/doc/source/index.rst

 people to access the
 hub remotely.

 This growing collection of information will help you set up your own JupyterHub instance.
-It is in an early stage, so the information and tools may change quickly.
+It is under active development so the information and tools may change.

 If you have tips or deployments that you would like to share, see :ref:`community-resources`.
-If you see anything that is incorrect or have any questions, feel free to reach out at the `issues page`_.
+If you see anything that is incorrect or have any questions, feel free to reach out in the `gitter chat
+<https://gitter.im/jupyterhub/jupyterhub>`_ or create an issue at the `issues
+page`_.

 .. _getting-to-zero:

-Getting to Step Zero: your Kubernetes cluster
+Creating your Kubernetes cluster
 ---------------------------------------------

 This section describes a Kubernetes cluster and outlines how to complete *Step Zero: your Kubernetes cluster* for